vcraghe32/Intermediate_Arduino/README.md

 ## Potentiometers

-What it does: uses a potentiometer to control the brightness of the LCD
+What it does: Uses a potentiometer to control the variable printed out on the LCD screen.

+What I learned: How to measure a potentiometer and use it to control the LCD.

+Struggles: This assignment wasn't very difficult, but the wiring was a little hard.

+Code:

 ## New Ping

 What it does: Uses New Ping to replace the distance function that we created in the first ultrasonic sensor project, and when you press a button the serial monitor shows the distance of an object away from the sensor.